buildpacks/docs/content/docs/_index.md

 If you are interested in giving a talk about buildpacks, the linked slides may provide a useful starting point.
 Please feel free to reach out in Slack if you'd like input or help from the CNB team!

 ### Meetings
 Feel free to look through the archive of previous community meetings in our [Working Group Playlist](https://www.youtube.com/playlist?list=PL1p8pquzNvRpDbbgZ0db0MRA-W5_w0G1U) on YouTube.
 If you would like to attend a Working Group meeting, check out our [community](/community/) page.

 ---

 ## Community and Support
 Cloud Native Buildpacks is an incubating project in the CNCF.
 We welcome contribution from the community.
 Here you will find helpful information for interacting with the core team and contributing to the project.

 ### Community
 The best place to contact the Cloud Native Buildpack team is on the [CNCF Slack](https://slack.cncf.io/) in the #buildpacks or [mailing list](https://lists.cncf.io/g/cncf-buildpacks).

 ### Contributor's Guide
 Find out the various ways that _you_ can contribute to the Cloud Native Buildpacks project using our [contributor's guide](https://github.com/buildpacks/community/blob/main/contributors/guide.md).

 ### Project Roadmap
 This is a community driven project and our roadmap is publicly available on our [Github page](https://github.com/buildpacks/community/blob/main/ROADMAP.md).
 We encourage you to contribute with feature requests.

+---

+## Community Learning Resources

+Below are learning resources maintained by third parties.
+These are not managed by the Buildpacks team, but are popular in the community.

+- [Cloud Native Buildpacks Course (KodeKloud)](https://learn.kodekloud.com/user/courses/cloud-native-buildpacks) - Video-based hands-on introduction to Cloud Native Buildpacks.
+- [Cloud Native Buildpacks for Beginners (Udemy)](https://www.udemy.com/course/cloud-native-buildpacks-for-the-absolute-beginners-handson) - Comprehensive beginner's course on CNBs.

+_Want to suggest a learning resource?
+Submit a pull request or open an issue!_